Cello Curriculum

 • An etude

 • 2 contrasting pieces (at least one from memory).
-May include Bach, show piece and/or concerto movement
+Must include show piece and/or concerto movement